 PrITTI: Primitive-based Generation of

-Controllable and Editable 3D Semantic Scenes
+Controllable and Editable 3D Semantic Urban Scenes

 1University of Tübingen, Tübingen AI Center, 2Zhejiang University, 3Noah’s Ark Lab, Huawei